-However, there are nine essential amino acids that the body cannot produce.
-These must come from the diet.
+However, there are nine essential amino acids that the body cannot produce and that must come from the diet.
 These nine essential amino acids are:

-People who eat a well-balanced diet will generally get enough of each essential amino acid.
+People who eat a balanced diet will generally get enough of each essential amino acid.

 Of the nine amino acids above, three have a chain in their molecular structure that branches off to the side.
-These are known as BCAAs.
+Experts refer to them as BCAAs.
 They are:

 BCAAs make up a large part of the body’s amino acids, especially in the muscles.
-In fact, one 2019 review notes that BCAAs make up about 50% of the essential amino acids in muscle protein.
+One 2019 review notes that BCAAs make up about

 As the body breaks down muscle protein and amino acids, such as by working out, having a ready supply of amino acids may help build or repair muscle faster and ensure that there is no muscle mass loss.